Doelia/http-runner/README.md

 Call your script from HTTP with her file name.
 Example : `http://localhost/api/run/go.sh` will call `~/.http-server/scripts/go.sh`

+GET parameters are passed as $1 and BODY as $2

 ## Configuration
 Edit `~/.http-runner/config.yaml` :
 ```